Free Consultation

 While it seems only natural that the owner of the car should be the owner of the EDR data, auto manufacturers have buried boiler plate language in sale and lease agreemens in which the purchaser waive their privacy rights to the data in the event of a lawuit against the manufacturer.
 In addition, EDR data can be easily overwritten by new data if the car is still drivable.

-Grazian and Volpe has advocated for over 25 years for the victims of motor vehicle accidents, bicycle accidents, pedestrian accidents, motorcycle accidents and truck accidents.
+Grazian and Volpe (now Lloyd Miller Law) has advocated for over 25 years for the victims of motor vehicle accidents, bicycle accidents, pedestrian accidents, motorcycle accidents and truck accidents.
 Most tragic are those where serious injuries such as brain and spinal injuries occur or wrongful death.
 In these cases, liability may be difficult to establish due to memory loss or unconsciousness suffered by the victims.
 The EDR “black box” technology can be an invaluable tool and obtaining just and maximum compensation for victims and their families.
 We hope that the NHTSA continues in its efforts to standardize issues relating to ownership of access to this data as well as enforcing the compliance of all auto manufacturers.

 About the Author